Jump to navigation

 Here are the definitions for each enrollment type:

-This enrollment type is for an individual that renders services but does not bill Colorado Medicaid directly.
+This enrollment type is for an individual that renders services but does not bill Health First Colorado (Colorado's Medicaid Program) directly.
 Providers must be associated with a Group that submits claims on their behalf.

 This enrollment type is a clinic or practice that will submit claims on behalf of one or more Individuals within a Group provider enrollment type.
 Income is reported to the IRS under the business EIN.